elijahdecker/AdventOfCode/ReadMe.md

 Runs a specific day's solution, and optionally posts the answer to Advent of Code and returns the result.

-### POST `api/generate-service-files`

-Creates missing daily solution service files.
-Useful when a new year has started to preemptively generate the service files for the calendar year before the advent starts.

-The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

 ### POST `api/import-input-file`
 - Query parameters
    - year (Ex.
 2022) (Defaults to 2015)